-- Review the recent literature in this area and consider the safety and efficacy issues that may arise from such techniques. - Review the HFEA website text (at Annex A) and provide comments to the Executive, relating to possible updates and changes including any studies they feel should be added to the website text as highlighted articles
+- Review the recent literature in this area and consider the safety and efficacy issues that may arise from such techniques. - Review the draft information for patients about reproductive immunology (Annex A) and provide comments to the Executive, relating to possible updates and changes including any studies from this report or elsewhere, they feel should be added to the website text as highlighted articles.